cetz-package/cetz/src/draw/shapes.typ

   },)
 }

-/// Merge two or more paths by concattenating their elements
+/// Merges two or more paths by concattenating their elements.
+Anchors and visual styling, such as `stroke` and `fill`, are not preserved.
+When an element's path does not start at the same position the previous element's path ended, a straight line is drawn between them so that the final path is continuous.
+You must then pay attention to the direction in which element paths are drawn.
 ///
-/// Note that the draw direction of the joined elements is important
-/// to be continuous, as jumps get connected by straight lines!
+/// #example(```
+/// merge-path(fill: white, {
+///   line((0, 0), (1, 0))
+///   bezier((), (0, 0), (1,1), (0,1))
+/// })
+/// ```)
+/// = parameters
 ///
+/// *Anchors*
+///   / start: The start of the merged path.
+///   / end: The end of the merged path.
+///
-/// - body (drawables): Drawables to be merged into one
+/// - body (elements): Elements with paths to be merged together.
-/// - close (bool): Auto-close the path (by a straight line)
+/// - close (bool): Close the path with a straight line from the start of the path to its end.
-/// - name (none,string): Element name
+/// - name (none,string):
-/// - ..style (style): Style key-value pairs
+/// - ..style (style):
 #let merge-path(body, close: false, name: none, ..style) = {
-  // No extra positional arguments from the style sink assert(type(body) in (array, function),
+  // No extra positional arguments from the style sink assert.eq(
-    message: "Incorrect type for body: " + type(body))
-  assert.eq(
     style.pos(),
     (),